Revenue stamps of Cyprus: Revenue (1878–present)

 The first Cypriot revenue stamps were issued in 1878.
 The first issue consisted of Queen Victoria keytypes overprinted CYPRUS at foot.
 Some of the shilling values of this issue were reprinted with a different watermark in 1881, and a new design denominated in piastres was issued in 1883.
 Three years later, some values from the first issue were overprinted with new values in piastres, and these provisionals are quite rare.
 The last Queen Victoria issue was in 1898, when British unappropriated keytypes were overprinted CYPRUS and the value.

 In 1903, a new set was issued, with values in piastres and shillings.
 The piastre values were similar to the Queen Victoria 1883 issue but with the portrait of King Edward VII.
 The shilling values were once again British keytypes overprinted for use in Cyprus.
 The piastre values were reprinted a year later with a different watermark.
-Between 1912 and 1918, a new set portrating King George V was issued, and in 1921 some values were reprinted using a different watermark.
+Between 1912 and 1918, a new set portraying King George V was issued, and in 1921 some values were reprinted using a different watermark.
 From 1924 onwards, postage stamps were used for fiscal purposes, and therefore there were no revenues portraying King George VI and Queen Elizabeth II.

 When Cyprus became independent in 1960, general duty revenues were reintroduced.
 A set denominated in milliemes was issued, and in 1977 two of these values were surcharged with new values.
 Between 1983 and 1995 this set was reissued but denominated in the Cypriot pound.
 Between 1986 and 2001, some of these stamps were issued overprinted with the date of issue.
 With the adoption of the euro currency in 2008, a new set was issued bearing the coat of arms in hologram, and this consisted of nine values ranging from 7 eurocents to €34.10.